tormozz48/football-chat-bot-2/README.md

 npm install
 ```
 3. Set up all environment variables.
-Also you can create {NODE_ENV}.env file, for example:
-* `devevopment.env` for NODE_ENV=development
-* `production.env` for NODE_ENV=production
-and fill them with environment variables described in "Configuration" section.
+Also you can create `.env` file and fill them with environment variables described in "Configuration" section.

-4. Launch application server:
+1. Launch application server:
 ```bash
 npm start
 ```